nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Sorts the list based on the ATTRIBUTE lexicographically in increasing order
 * Sorts the list based on one attribute at a time
-* Missing attributes will be shifted to the end of the list (only for emergency contact name and emergency contact number)
+* Empty attributes will be shifted to the end of the list (only for emergency contact name and emergency contact number)
 * Unsort the list when the attribute is `none`

 Examples: